Associate Professor of Applied Psychology

 Phone: (212) 998-5222

 Dr. Ali is an Associate Professor in the Department of Applied Psychology at New York University.
-Her research focuses on the mental health effects of oppression including violence, racism and discrimination.
+Her research focuses on the mental health effects of oppression including violence, racism, discrimination and trauma.
 She has examined depression and its psychosocial correlates across a range of disadvantaged populations including trauma survivors, clients in poverty transition programs, psychiatric outpatient samples, and immigrant/refugee women.
-Her current projects are investigating empowerment-based programs for domestic violence survivors, low-income high school students, and military veterans.
+Her current projects are investigating empowerment-based and arts-based programs for domestic violence survivors, low-income high school students, and military veterans.
 She is the co-editor (with Dana Crowley Jack) of Silencing the Self Across Cultures: Depression and Gender in the Social World published by Oxford University Press.

 - BSc University of Toronto